-Once you’ve integrated multiple data sources, established key metrics and KPIs, and built a visual dashboard with effective reporting, congratulations – you can now start driving your eCommerce business forward with data-driven decisions!
+So you’ve integrated multiple data sources, established key metrics and KPIs, and built a visual dashboard with effective reporting.
+Congratulations – you can now start driving your eCommerce business forward with data-driven decisions!

-This is, at its most basic, what ecommerce analytics is – analyzing data to discover trends and draw conclusions to improve your business.
-That said, the complexity and volume of data mean that manual analysis is a labor-intensive business.
-And, this is where augmented analytics comes in.
+This is, at its most basic level, what eCommerce analytics is – analyzing data to discover trends and draw conclusions to improve your business.
+That said, the complexity and volume of data mean that manual analysis is a labor-intensive and time-consuming operation.
+And, this is where intelligent analytics comes in.

-Augmented analytics is the use of artificial intelligence (AI) technology to significantly improve data analysis – and this has a number of benefits for eCommerce businesses.
+Intelligent analytics benefits from the use of Artificial Intelligence (AI) to significantly accelerate and improve data analysis results, and this brings a number of benefits for eCommerce businesses:

 Simply put, when it comes to data, AI can do it faster and better than humans.
 Relying on intelligent analytics platforms could give you the competitive edge you’re looking for.
 And all of this based on data just laying around and waiting to be used in the right way.

 If you find yourself in the middle of the fierce eCommerce market battlefield, one of the main questions you should ask your team is: how do we stay ahead as an online retailer?

 Creating a proper and efficient data infrastructure for eCommerce analytics is definitely one of the ways you can acquire the information you need to make the right decisions and steer your business in the right direction.

 The earlier you start this journey, the sooner you will reach a point where you know more than your competitors, and can outplay them in this tough game of life and business.
 We hope that this guide has helped you to understand what you need to become a truly data-driven and successful eCommerce marketer.